sustrik/libdill/man/ipc_close.md

 This function closes an IPC socket cleanly.
 Unlike **hclose()** it lets the peer know that it is shutting down and waits till the peer acknowledged the shutdown.
 If this terminal handshake cannot be done it returns error.

+_deadline_ is a point in time when the operation should time out.
+Use the **now()** function to get your current point in time.
+0 means immediate timeout, i.e., perform the operation if possible or return without blocking if not. -1 means no deadline, i.e., the call will block forever if the operation cannot be performed.

 # RETURN VALUE

 Zero in case of success.
 On error, it returns -1 and sets _errno_ to one of the values below.